Lurkars/esp-ena/README.md

 ### i2c-main

-Just start I²C driver for display and RTC.
+Just start I²C driver.

 ### interface-input-buttons

-Interface with 7 button input
+Interface with 7 button input.

 ### interface-input-m5

-Interface with input for M5StickC (PLUS) with 2 button input and accelometer as axis input
+Interface with input for M5StickC (PLUS) with 2 button input and accelometer as axis input.

 ### rtc-ds3231

-I²C driver for a DS3231 RTC, implementation of [rtc](#-rtc) module
+I²C driver for a DS3231 RTC, implementation of [rtc](#-rtc) module.

 ### rtc-bm8563

-I²C driver for BM8563 of M5StickC (PLUS), implementation of [rtc](#-rtc) module
+I²C driver for BM8563 of M5StickC (PLUS), implementation of [rtc](#-rtc) module.

 ### display-ssd1306

-I²C driver for a SSD1306 display, implementation of [display](#-display) module
+I²C driver for a SSD1306 display, implementation of [display](#-display) module.

 ### display-st7735s

-SPI driver for a ST7735s display of M5StickC, implementation of [display](#-display) module
+SPI driver for a ST7735s display of M5StickC, implementation of [display](#-display) module.

 ### display-st7789